graphadvantage/Neo4j-Azure-Bitlocker/neo4j-azure-bitlocker.md

 The (:Activity) nodes are dense nodes, with an average of 7.3M [:TOUCHED] relationships per node.

-Gunzip compressed CSV files extracted to Azure Blob Storage and then copied to the G:\import using a python script:
+Gunzip compressed CSV files were extracted to Azure Blob Storage and then copied to the G:\import using a python script:

 ```
 pip install azure-storage